OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

   - **Stored securely.**
   - **Single use and expire after an appropriate period.**

+This cheat sheet is focused on resetting users passwords.
+For guidance on resetting multifactor authentication (MFA), see the relevant section in the [Multifactor Authentication Cheat Sheet](Multifactor_Authentication_Cheat_Sheet.html#resetting-mfa).

 ## Forgot Password Service

 The service providing the Forgot Password functionality should follow secure practices, as detailed below.